-Charter's programming costs have increased in every year it has operated in excess of customary inflationary and costof-living type increases.
+Charter's programming costs have increased in every year it has operated in excess of customary inflationary and cost-of-living type increases.
 Charter expects them to continue to increase due to a variety of factors including amounts paid for retransmission consent, annual increases imposed by programmers with additional selling power as a result of media consolidation and carriage of incremental programming, including new sports services and on-line linear services and video on demand programming.
 In particular, programming costs are increasing as a result of significant sports programming cost increases over the past several years and the demands of large media companies who link carriage of their most popular networks to carriage and cost increases for all of their networks.
 In addition, contracts to purchase sports programming sometimes provide for optional additional games to be added to the service and made available on a surcharge basis during the term of the contract.
 Programmers continue to create new networks and migrate popular programming, such as sporting events to those networks.
-Spreading popular programming across more networks often results in Charter having to pay more for a suite of networks offered by any one programmer.
-Finally, programmers have experienced declines in demand for advertising as advertisers shift more of their marketing spend online.
+Spreading popular programmers have experienced declines in demand for advertising as advertisers shift more of their marketing spend online.
 Charter believes this results in programmers demanding higher programming fees from them as programmers seek to recover revenue they are losing to online advertising.